mattkleiny/calculation-engine/README.md

 ## Remaining Tasks:

 * Add some more node types, explore different types of calculations and permit different result types per tree.
-* Wire up passing of `EvaluationContext` down into the AST's `Compile()` method with an environment pattern in the resultant LINQ tree.

 ## Benchmarks